The yum command in Linux – A Complete Reference

 Yum Install Syncthing

-In our case, the name of the package is also syncthing.
-Once you know the exact package name, you can use the install command of YUM for installing that package.
+In our case, the package name is also syncthing.
+Once you know the exact package name, you can use the install command of YUM for installing the latest version of the package.

 yum install syncthing